ahthomps/bacteria-networks/README.md

 .\vcpkg install darknet[full]:x64-windows
 ```

 That last command might take a long time to finish.
 Once it's done, clone this repository by running `git clone --recurse-submodules --depth 1 https://github.com/ahthomps/bacteria-networks.git`.
-Then, `cd` into the repository, and run
+Then, `cd` into `darknet` directory in this repository, and run

 ```PowerShell
 .\build.ps1